kunigami/kunigami.github.io/blog/_posts/2018-04-01-hyperloglog-in-rust.md

 {% endhighlight %}

 We don't need to know much Rust to read the code above.
 It's worth mentioning that Rust is very strict about types, so we need to perform explicit conversions.

-Also we use 2 bit operations: one is to obtain the least significant k bits of an integer by using a bit mask.
+We use 2 bit operations: one is to obtain the least significant k bits of an integer by using a bit mask.
 It relies on the fact that `(2^k)-1` is a number with `k` bits 1 and doing a bitwise `AND` with any number has the effect of only extracting the first k bits of that number.
 The other trick is to divide a number by `2^k`, which can be done by shifting the bits to the right, via the `>>` operator.

 The hash function we use here is from the package `[farmhash](https://github.com/seiflotfy/rust-farmhash)`, which is a Rust implementation of Google's Farmhash, which in turn is a variant of Murmurhash [6].
 It basically takes a string and shuffles its bits in a hopefully uniform way, generating a 32-bit integer: